sparkfun/SuperHeadphones/docs/introduction.md

 In addition to sound dampening, the original electronics included the ability to listen to FM radio and plug in a 3.5mm TRS audio cable.
 In this tutorial, we will remove the stock electronics, and replace them with the SparkFun ESP32 Thing Plus and the WM8960 Audio Codec.
 The following two pictures show a comparison of the original electronics (blue) and our new version (green/red/black).
 We took pictures of the topside and backside of each for a more thorough comparison.

 The new version actually includes three PCBs.
 The red microcontroller is the SparkFun Thing Plus ESP32.
 The black PCB is an early prototype of the SparkFun Audio Codec Breakout.
-The green PCB below is a custom "mother board" that makes some connections between the two dev boards and provides the on/off/volume knob, 3.5mm TRS input, and mounting holes to mount this entire assembly into headphone can.
+The green PCB below is a custom "motherboard" that makes some connections between the two dev boards and provides the on/off/volume knob, 3.5mm TRS input, and mounting holes to mount this entire assembly into headphone can.

 <div class="grid cards" markdown align="center">